 Attention was also drawn to Bratz dolls, which were condemned by the NSPCC as increasing the sexualisation of children.

 The report, which has not yet been passed by the committee, said: The attempt to control the production and distribution of sexualised goods, or at least control children's access to them, is likely to be fraught with difficulties, not least

 in terms of how we define what is to be regulated in the first place.
 While it did not discourage any attempt to impose controls, it said it could be costly and have counterproductive consequences .

 Many of the stores surveyed for the report, such as Tesco, Littlewoods, Debenhams, D2 Jeans and Marks & Spencer did not sell any goods with sexual imagery aimed at children.

-are exposed to sexual material more than before, but what it's difficult to work out through this study is where the responsibility lies.
+children are exposed to sexual material more than before, but what it's difficult to work out through this study is where the responsibility lies.
 There's no one group that is responsible for pushing too much too young to children.
 Everybody is.
-It's a

 The study was led by Professor David Buckingham, from the Institute of Education at London University.

 Lord Patten asked the government what is their stance on the resolution promoted by the Organisation of the Islamic Conference before the United Nations General Assembly on the defamation of religion.